benhmoore/Argon/README.md

 ####What's happening:

-This snippet check the provided email for authenticity, before setting it as the user's email.
+This snippet checks the provided email for authenticity, before setting it as the user's email.

 ###.user.getEmail()

-.user.getEmail() is used to get the email of the current user if it is set.
+.user.getEmail() is used to get the email of the current user (if it is set).

 ####Syntax:
 ```javascript